syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-3. Enter your name, organization and enter the license key in the corresponding text boxes provided.
+3.Enter your name, organization and enter the license key in the corresponding text boxes provided.

-   > Note: Use Essential Studio Unlock Key as the Unlock Key for Essential Testing Studio.
+   N> Use Essential Studio Unlock Key as the Unlock Key for Essential Testing Studio.
 For version previous to 6.3.0.6, use “Syncfusion199“ as the Unlock Key.

-4. Click Next.
+4.Click Next.
 The unlock key will be validated.

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img6.png)